TajaKuzman/Hate-Speech-Classification/README.md

 <img style="width:80%" src="results/Confusion-matrix-binary-hate-speech-general-stratified-split.png">

+### Results on all newly annotated data in test split

-2. Results when I used all the data that was not yet annotated with implicitness as train data (4391 instances) and all annotated data (hate speech and acceptable speech instances) as test data (1049).
+Results when I used all the data that was not yet annotated with implicitness as train data (4391 instances) and all annotated data (hate speech and acceptable speech instances) as test data (1049).

 | model   |   microF1 |   macroF1 |   accuracy |
 |:--------|----------:|----------:|-----------:|